LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 <font color = red>12月22日再继续分析</font>
 #### The Attack Probability

 We can describe the abovementioned attack process as a Markov chain.
 In this paper, we fit the transaction arrival process of each node using Poisson Process[5] with transaction arrival rate $\lambda$(transactions per second).
-Recall that assuming there are $n-1$ honest nodes and one attacker.

-We denote the weight of the honest subtangle and fraudulent subtangle by two independent Poisson counting processes[6]. <font color = red>Let $H(t)$ be the weight of honest subtangle with transaction arrival rate $\lambda$ at time $t$ and $A(t)$ be the weight of fraudulent subtangle with transaction arrival rate $\mu$ at time $t$.
-Assume that attacker launches double-spending attack at time $t = 0$ at which both subtangles have same initial state, i.e. $H(0) = A(0) = 1$. </font>
+We denote the weight of the honest subtangle and fraudulent subtangle by two independent Poisson counting processes[6].
+Let $H(t)$ be the weight of honest subtangle with transaction arrival rate $\lambda$ at time $t$ and $A(t)$ be the weight of fraudulent subtangle with transaction arrival rate $\mu$ at time $t$.
+Assume that attacker broadcasts an honest trasnaction at time $t_0$, and launches double-spending attack at time $t_1$.
+We assume that the states of these two subtangles should satisfy $H(t_1) = A(t_1) = 1$.
+In this case, the two subtangles have common profix before DAG-based blockchain forking occurs.
+The difference between $H(t)$ and $A(t)$ in a discrete-time can be represented as a random walk.

 Due to the characteristics of CSMA/CA, the time interval between two new transactions should be $nh$, where $n$ is the number of nodes and $h$ is the transimission delay of a packet under wireless blockchain network.
 Recall that we assume there are $n-1$ honest nodes and $1$ attacker in a one-hop wireless blockchain network, the arrival rates of new trasnactions on a honest node and a malicious attacker shold be
 $$\left\{